The Wheaton Blog

-In a new area, however, your cat may become confused or lost.
-The best way to protect your pet in this case is to update its licensing.
-Get tags with your address and an accurate phone number on them.
-Also consider investing in a microchip if your animal does not already have one.
+The best way to do this is to update your cat’s licensing.
+Put tags with your new address and an accurate phone number on them.
+If your cat is extra adventurous, you may want to consider investing in a microchip.

-Additionally, a local vet can provide you with recommendations based on differences in climate or plant life between your last house and your current home.
+A local vet can provide you with recommendations on differences in climate or plant life between your last house and your current home.
 You may need to take medical steps to help your cat adjust, especially if the weather in your new area is significantly different than your old home.

 - Insect infestations, especially of stinging insects